Explicit Constructions for Rack-Aware Minimum Storage Partially Cooperative Regenerating Codes: Main results

 \section{Main results}

 In this section, we first derive a new lower bound on the repair bandwidth.
-Based on this bound and employing the stacking method and the partitioning method respectively, we propose two classes of MDS array codes, each of which contains a rack-aware MSPCR code and an asymptotically rack-aware MSPCR code.
+Based on this bound and employing the stacking method and the partitioning method respectively, we propose two classes of MDS array codes, each of which contains a rack-aware MSPCR code for $b\in[1,u-v]$ and an asymptotically rack-aware MSPCR code for $b\in[u-v+1,u]$.

 Now let us see the new lower bound first.
 Different from the cut-set bounds proposed in \cite{LO} and \cite{GDL}, we obtain the following lower bound by extremal combinatorics.
-The proof is presented in Appendix \ref{app-th1}. \begin{theorem} Given an $(n,k,l,d,h,\delta)$ MDS array code, the following inequality holds for th repair bandwidth
+The proof is presented in Appendix \ref{app-th1}. \begin{theorem} Given an $(n,k,l,d,h,\delta)$ MDS array code, the following inequality holds for the repair bandwidth defined in \eqref{e1}